huzayfaSiddique/VisionTube/README.md

 **Studio**
 - Dashboard of your own videos (published and draft), with inline editing, publish toggling, and deletion

+**Tweets**
+- Post short (280-char) text-only tweets from your own channel page
+- Edit or delete your own tweets
+- Like/unlike any tweet, with a live like count

 ## Tech stack